-- · San Diego/St. Paul/Online - · M.Div., M.A.Min.
+- · San Diego/St. Paul/Online - M.Div., M.A.Min.

 The Young Life Youth Ministry concentration is intended for students who are concurrently involved in the Young Life organization.
-Young Life courses approved for transfer to Bethel Seminary to meet requirements for this concentration include DC635YL Foundations of Incarnational Youth Ministry; DC636YL Life of Christ: Communicating Christ to Adolescent Culture; ML612YL Leadership I, ML613YL Leadership II; and
+Young Life courses approved for transfer to Bethel Seminary to meet requirements for this concentration include: DC 635YL Introduction to Youth Ministry; ML 613YL Leadership II; ML 620YL Equipping Leaders Who Volunteer; and ML 615YL Organizational Leadership and Church Governance.
+Students must receive a grade of C or higher to fulfill the Bethel requirement.
+Courses must be taken within 10 years of the time the Bethel degree is awarded.
+Courses will cease to apply to the Bethel degree when they reach 10 years in age.

-PC607YL Pastoral Counseling.
-The Young Life concentration in the M.Div. is comprised of any four of these courses taken in addition to the 63 credits of the M.Div. core, two free electives, Senior Integrative Seminar, and Supervised Ministry.
 The Young Life concentration in the M.A.Min. is comprised of any four of these courses taken in addition to all other degree requirements.
+The Young Life concentration in the M.Div. is comprised of any of these courses taken in addition to the 63 credits of the M.Div. core, two free electives, Senior Integrative Seminar, and Supervised Ministry.